 You might be at home or in the hospital or radiology and you just want to zone out.
 This is what headphones are for.
 Load your favourite tunes or podcasts onto your phone or music player, pop in your earphones, close their eyes and forget the world for a while.
 Tip: Want to be left alone?
 Pop your earphones in even without music, and you will find, people will give you that space you need.

-With the amount of medications that you take during treatment rashes, constipation and diarrhea are all part of the parcel, “Nappy rash” also is something that no one talks about but comes with the issues of the “sore behind” so there is a tube of Sudocrem to help any rash or irritation along the way.
-TIP: Start putting the Sudocrem the day before you start treatment in places you are prone to rashes, you might find that it help prevent them coming up at all.
+With the amount of medications that you take during treatment rashes, constipation and diarrhea are all part of the parcel, “Nappy rash” also is something that no one talks about but comes with the issues of the “sore behind” so there is a tube of nappy balm to help any rash or irritation along the way.
+TIP: Start putting the cream the day before you start treatment in places you are prone to rashes, you might find that it help prevent them coming up at all.

 Hydration, Hydration, Hydration is so important and quite often during treatment you might go through bouts of vomiting and diarrhoea, which can cause severe dehydration.
 You can not ignore this.
 Hydralyte is the best thing to ensure that you replenish all of your electrolytes back into their body.
 There are a variety of yummy flavours to choose from, which is a bonus!
 Without a doubt these taste the best, we tried them all!

 If you are going through some radiation, your skin can take a beating.
 It might be sensitive, burnt, uncomfortable or just sore.
 Make sure you keep your Aloe Vera Gel in the fridge and the cool gel will be an awesome relief to skin that is hot and hurts.
 We know that irritated skin is uncomfortable and this gel will just aid in the repair and relief.